 Only the Principal (or the acting Principal) has the power to exclude a pupil from Academy.
-The Principal may exclude a pupil for one or more fixed periods, for up to 45 days in any one Academy year.
-The Principal may also exclude a pupil permanently.
-It is also possible for the Principal to convert fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
+The principal may exclude a pupil for one or more fixed periods, for up to 45 days in any one Academy year.
+The principal may also exclude a pupil permanently.

 If the Principal excludes a pupil, the parents will be informed immediately, giving reasons for the exclusion.
-At the same time, the Principal makes it clear to the parents that they can, if they wish, appeal against the decision to the Academy Council.
+At the same time, the principal makes it clear to the parents that they can, if they wish, appeal against the decision to the Academy Council.
 The Academy informs the parents how to make any such appeal.

-The Principal informs the LA and the governing body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The Principal informs the LA and the Academy Council about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.

-The Academy Council itself cannot either exclude a pupil or extend the exclusion period made by the Principal.
+The Academy Council itself cannot either exclude a pupil or extend the exclusion period made by the principal.